How to Get Into Davidson College: Acceptance Rate & Strategies

-- Make sure to dedicate sufficient time and effort to the three supplemental writing prompts offered by Davidson College.
-In the 2020-21 cycle, they were as follows:
+- Lastly, make sure to dedicate sufficient time and effort to the two supplemental writing prompts offered by Davidson College.
+In the 2021-22 cycle, they were as follows:

 College Transitions’ Davidson College Essay Tips

 Spend plenty of time researching and writing the “Why Davidson” essay.
 For more on penning a winning “Why This College” essay, revisit our previous blog on the subject.
-For the second entry, feel free to share books that you read that you found fascinating even if you don’t consider them “impressive” academically in the traditional sense.
+For the second entry, feel free to share something that you find fascinating even if you don’t consider the hobby/book/podcast/movie “impressive” academically in the traditional sense.
 You want to use this space to give the reader a sense of your true passions and personality.